Gâteau Basque & the Art of War

 For the Gâteau Basque dough:

-- In a mixer with the paddle attachment add flour, sugar, butter, yeast, almond flour and lemon and orange zest.
+- In a mixer with the paddle attachment add flour, sugar, butter, baking powder, almond flour and lemon and orange zest.
 Mix until the mixture looks like sand.
 Add the egg and the almond extract and mix until the dough comes together.
 Do not overmix.

 - The dough will be a bit sticky and should be pressed into the pan rather than rolled with a rolling pin.
 Use a 8 inches cake pan or four 3-inches individual pans.